danielwellman/bane/README.md

 TCP packets at a low level, which may require a C or C++ extension or raw sockets.

 * The connection can be refused.
-* The request can sit in a listen queue until the caller times out.
 * The remote end can reply with a SYN/ACK and then never send any data.
 * The remote end can send nothing but RESET packets.
 * The remote end can report a full receive window and never drain the data.